-A humble cauliflower may not seem like the most exciting vegetable, but cut one into thick slabs and roast it with spices, and you can transform it into quite the fine dish.
-Rich with the colors and flavors of turmeric, ginger, cumin, and cilantro, these cauliflower "steaks" feel fancy enough for a dinner party yet they're simple enough for an everyday supper as well.
+The humble cauliflower might not seem like the most exciting vegetable, but cut one into thick slabs and roast it with spices, and you can transform it into quite the fine dish.
+Rich with the colors and flavors of turmeric, ginger, cumin, and cilantro, these cauliflower "steaks" feel fancy enough for a dinner party, yet they're simple enough for an everyday supper as well.

-Roasting cauliflower turns it into something magical — nutty, sweet, and not at all boring.
-Cutting it into "steaks" helps the cauliflower roast more evenly and it looks lovely, too.
-This version of cauliflower steaks takes a cue from Indian flavors but doesn't require you to mix a ton of spices or spend much time over the stove.
-Just quickly sear the cauliflower in a skillet, then brush it with the spice mixture, and roast for about 15 minutes.
+Roasting cauliflower turns it into something magical — nutty, sweet, and not boring at all.
+Cutting it into "steaks" helps the cauliflower roast more evenly (and it looks lovely, too).
+This version of cauliflower steaks takes a cue from Indian flavors, but doesn't require you to mix a ton of spices or spend much time over the stove.
+Just quickly sear the cauliflower in a skillet, then brush it with the spice mixture, and roast for about 15 minutes in the oven.
 Finish with a sprinkle of fresh cilantro (or parsley if you're cilantro-averse).

 I like serving this atop a bed of quinoa for a light, vegan-friendly dinner.
-If you want a more substantial yet hardly more complicated meal, double or triple the olive oil and spice mixture, toss it with some chickpeas, and roast those alongside the cauliflower.
+If you want a more substantial meal, double or triple the olive oil and spice mixture, toss in some chickpeas, and roast those alongside the cauliflower.

 Cauliflower Steaks with Ginger, Turmeric, and Cumin

 2 tablespoons olive oil, divided

 1 teaspoon ground cumin